Using the Gurobi Optimizer Solvers on the Eagle System

 Gurobi includes a linear programming solver (LP), quadratic programming solver (QP), quadratically constrained programming solver (QCP), mixed-integer linear programming solver (MILP), mixed-integer quadratic programming solver (MIQP), and a mixed-integer quadratically constrained programming solver (MIQCP).

-For details on Gurobi programming, see the Gurobi website.
+For details on Gurobi programming, see the Gurobi Getting Started portal.

 Gurobi and MATLAB